MicrosoftDocs/OData-docs/Odata-docs/webapi/debug-webapi-source.md

 ---
 title: " How To Debug"
-description: "how to debug odata webapi source"
+description: "how to debug OData webapi source"

 ms.date: 06/01/2015
 ---